m-doyle/md-entain-tech-task-final/README.md

 ### Limitations

 The given API endpoint is a limiting factor.
 If there was an additional parameter to return by `category_id` then more could be done with filtering.

+### Known issues

+-   Update Redux to use hooks API
+-   Prevent multiple API calls being made simultaneously.
+This can be done by switching categories quickly.
+    -   This fix would require blocking calls while the application is in a loading or fetching state.

 ### Future extension / optimisation